lrgr/munk/experiments/homology-scores-permutation-test/README.md

-# Permutation tests showing that HANDL captures shared biological information beyond node degree
+# Permutation tests showing that MUNK captures shared biological information beyond node degree

 See [1] section 2.3 for more complete details.

 This experiment/directory contains implementation and scripts used to perform permutation tests in [1] section 2.3.

 The experiment is described in [1] as follows:
-> "We assess the statistical significance of the difference in Handl
+> "We assess the statistical significance of the difference in MUNK
 > homology scores between homologous and non-homologous pairs by
 > generating 1000 pairs of random networks in which each node is given
 > degree very close to that in the original network, but in which edges